JustEmandleni/food-truck-friday/README.md

 <h1>Special instructions and other notes</h1>
 Hi, thanks for checking this out! </br>
 </br>
 This navigate through different branches to see more!
 This repo has some of the files I worked on at WERK_.
-It is a project made up of all the initial planning files, mock ups, marketing footage, social media sprint plans, user interface designs and a website. <b>Download the files and open the 'index.html' file using Google Chrome.</b>
+It is a project made up of all the initial planning right up to implementation.
+Contents: user interface mock up files, marketing footage, social media sprint plans, user interface designs and a website.
+<b>Download the files and open the 'index.html' file using Google Chrome.</b>
 </br> </br>

 ![Food Truck Friday Facebook Post 1](https://user-images.githubusercontent.com/26520289/61290757-ee054300-a7cc-11e9-8487-6f2e441f111c.jpg)